 This unstuffy museum is spectacularly set on Acton Peninsula, thrust out over the calm waters of Lake Burley Griffin.
 The museum highlights the stories of Australia and Australians by exploring the key people, events, and issues that shaped and influenced the nation.
 Memorabilia include a carcass of the extinct Tasmanian tiger, the old Bentley beloved by former Prime Minister Robert Menzies, and the black baby garments worn by dingo victim Azaria Chamberlain (whose story was made famous in the Meryl Streep film A Cry in the Dark).
 Circa, a 12-minute movie, gives a fascinating snapshot of Australian history and should be your first port of call.
-Children love the KSpace display, an exhibit where they can use computers and 3D technology to design a space-age city of the future.
-The highlights tand First Australians tours cost A$10 each, while a tour package that includes a meal and a glass of wine in the restaurant is A$30.
+Children love the KSpace display, an exhibit where they can use computers and 3-D technology to design a space-age city of the future.
+You can also take a guided tour—the First Australians tours cost A$15 as does the Building and Architecture tour.